agude/agude.github.io/_drafts/2023-01-09-ai_art_artists_and_cameras.md

 I was drawn to photography **specifically because** it used technology.
 I like learning new technologies and how to master them.
-I _also_ thought it would be easier to learn to make art I was happy with with a camera than with oil paints.
+I _also_ thought it would be easier to learn to make art I was happy using a camera.
 I have since learned that photography has its own set of skills to master, but after 15 years I think I was mostly right: it is much easier than oil painting.

 I wonder what my great grandfather would have think of my art.
 He spent months or years creating his seascapes, while my photographs are captured in a